AndresRTejedor/Mold/docs/source/example_LM_mw.md

 $$J=P/\langle t\rangle,$$

 where $P$ is the probability calculated in [Step 3](#well-occupancy) and $\langle t\rangle $ is the average nucleation time obtained in [Step 4](#average-nucleation-time) for each well radius.
-- Plot the nucleation rates vs the well radii using logarithmic scale in the y-axis as in the figure below.
+- Plot the nucleation rates vs. the well radii using logarithmic scale in the y-axis as in the figure below.

 ![Step-5](../figs/LatticeMold/Fig5.png "Extrapolation")